ksu-cs-cc/ksu-cs-cc.github.io/content/3-cc310/09-lists/06-list-iterator.md

 [slide 17]

-Finally, we do a little cleanup by setting current to point at the next node in the list and decrementing the size variable.
+Finally, we do a little cleanup by setting current to point at the previous node in the list and decrementing the size variable.
+By doing so, we ensure that the next call to getNext will return the correct next node.

 [slide 18]